Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 In all seven search categories, the background contamination from processes with top quarks is reduced by discarding events with at least one selected small-radius jet passing the medium \Pbottom jet identification, or at least two passing the loose \Pbottom jet identification.
 Leptons originating from low-mass Drell--Yan production, decays of \PJpsi and \PUpsilon mesons, cascade decays of bottom quarks, and photon conversions are removed by vetoing events containing any pair of loose \lep with mass $m(\leplep) < 12$\GeV.
-To eliminate overlap with events selected in the ongoing search for \HH production in the $\Pbottom\APbottom\PZ\PZ$, $\PZ\PZ \to 4\lep$ decay mode, no event in the \llss, \lllnot, and \llll categories may contain two same-flavor opposite-sign (SFOS) loose \leplep pairs with a combined mass less than 140\GeV.
+To eliminate overlap with events selected in the ongoing search for \HH production in the $\Pbottom\APbottom\PZ\PZ$, $\PZ\PZ \to 4\lep$ decay mode, no event in the \llss, \lllnot, and \llll categories may contain two SFOS loose \leplep pairs with a mass of the four-$\lep$ system of less than 140\GeV.
 In addition, to reduce the \Zll background, these three categories along with \lltt and \lllt exclude events where any SFOS loose \leplep pair has an invariant mass of 81--101\GeV (\PZ boson veto).

-A summary of the event selection criteria applied in the different categories is given in Table~\ref{tab:event_selection1}.
-Criteria that are common to all seven search categories are given in Table~\ref{tab:event_selection0}.
+A summary of the event selection criteria applied in the different categories is given in Table~\ref{tab:event_selection0}.
+Criteria that are common to all seven search categories are given in Table~\ref{tab:event_selection1}.

+Two control regions (CRs) are used to validate the modeling of the $\PW\PZ$ and $\PZ\PZ$ backgrounds.
+These CRs match the signal regions of the \threeLeptonZeroTau and \fourLeptonZeroTau categories, but with the \PZ boson veto inverted, and are referred to as the ``\threeLeptonCR'' CR and ``\fourLeptonCR'' CR, respectively.